-Basically this Taro root is so gooey, and I also need to agree that it need lots of oil to overcome its stickiness.
+Basically, this Taro root is so gooey, and I also need to agree that it need lots of oil to overcome its stickiness.
 But it is really worth its taste.
 Here, we are not getting the exact gooey ‘seppangilangu’ but this verity also tastes good.
-This crunchy roast goes very well with any mild rice recipes, like sambar, lemon rice etc., Today, I have went with Lemon Rice.
+This crunchy roast goes very well with any mild rice recipes, like sambar, lemon rice etc., Today, I have gone with Lemon Rice.
 I think all the south Indian will agree that this combo will be working out.

 Arbi / Taro root / Seppangilangu Roast / Fry Recipe

 Prep time : 5 min,

 Seppangilangu / Arbi / Taro root – 500g

 Fennel Seeds – 1 tbsp